OmarBedawi/my_first_e-store/README.md

 ## Aim
 The aim of this Django app is to create an interactive interface where users can find out e-Book titles and their relative informations/details.
-With this app a user, can create his/her own account and purchase e-Books.
+With this app a user, can create his/her own profile and, purchase e-Books and eventually e-Book readers.

 ---
 ## User Experience (UX)